-Join Garrick Chow for an in-depth discussion in this video Store overview, part of Up and Running with iTunes 12.
+Join Garrick Chow for an in-depth discussion in this video Store overview, part of Learning iTunes 12.

 - In this chapter of movies, we're gonna…take a look at the iTunes Store,…which is the online store Apple launched…way back in 2003.…Originally, the store only sold music,…but these days you can now buy TV shows,…audiobooks, you can rent and purchase full length movies,…As well as buy apps for iOS devices…and subscribe to podcasts, all through…the iTunes Store over the internet.…You don't need any other special applications or websites.…The iTunes Store is built right into iTunes.…And with the exception of movies you can rent,…everything you pay for in the iTunes Store…is content you then own.…